stormpath/stormpath-documentation/source/idsite.rst

       - The Account resource that contains all information about the user who was just returned from ID Site.

     * - ``state``
-      - The state of your application, if you have chosen to have this passed back.
+      - The state of your Application, if you have chosen to have this passed back.

     * - ``status``
       - The status of the request.
 Valid values for ID Site are ``AUTHENTICATED``, ``LOGOUT``, or ``REGISTERED``.

     * - ``is_new_account``
-      - If the Account is new Account to the Application.
+      - If the Account is a new Account to the Application.

 .. only:: rest